Wedding Planner Denmark FAQs

 This varies from city hall to city hall.
 However, generally, in Denmark, you will need to be there same day presentation.

 Please note that some Danish venues will accept the same-day presentation.
-Please contact us for more information.
+Please get in touch with us for more information.

-Your international marriage certificates issued in Denmark are legally recognized worldwide, but for some government or immigration purposes, you may need the further optional maximum level of legalization available on any document.
+Your international marriage certificates issued in Denmark are legally recognized worldwide.
+Still, for some government or immigration purposes, you may need the other optional maximum level of legalization available on any document.

-The apostille stamp is verification of authenticity by the Ministry of Foreign Affairs, some countries outside of the EU, the USA, Canada, Australia may require this, we always recommend that you check with the offices where you are using the certificate to be certain.
+The apostille stamp is verification of authenticity by the Ministry of Foreign Affairs.
+Some countries outside of the EU, the USA, Canada, Australia may require this.
+We always recommend that you check with the offices where you are using the certificate to be specific.
 In all cases, we can help with this.
-It is likely to be required if you live in Germany, or if you are NON-EU.
+It is likely to be required if you live in Germany or if you are NON-EU.

-In Denmark you can not change your name on the day (unless you are Danish), but once you register the marriage in your place of nationality and/or residence you can change it then with your certificate.
+In Denmark, you can not change your name on the day (unless you are Danish), but once you register the marriage in your place of nationality and residence, you can change it then with your certificate.
 You can only change your name on your wedding day if you are Danish in Denmark.
-But it is really easy to change your name and register the wedding when you return home, just check with the office of "Births Deaths and Marriages" or with your Embassy if you are living somewhere other than your home country.
+But it is straightforward to change your name and register the wedding when you return home, check with the office of "Births Deaths and Marriages" or with your Embassy if you live somewhere other than your home country.

 We advise all our couples to start the process as soon as they have a date in mind.

-We can start the process and get your file together before hand and then submit the application 4 months before - to give you greater chance of getting a specific date if you have one in mind, especially Copenhagen City Hall on a Saturday.
+We can start the process and get your file together beforehand and then apply four months before - to give you a greater chance of getting a specific date if you have one in mind, especially Copenhagen City Hall on a Saturday.

 It is a legal requirement that two witnesses attend every wedding ceremony in Denmark, these can be family or friends, or they can be arranged with the city hall.
 In Denmark, witnesses are always organized for you if you need them in any City Hall for a weekday ceremony - there is no extra charge for witnesses on a weekday.

-It depends on your individual situation, but you do not need many.
-You no longer need a Marital Status document nor your birth certificate.
+It depends on your situation, but you do not need many.
+You no longer need a Marital Status document or your birth certificate.

-You need - Passports or EU ID.
+It would help if you had - Passport or EU ID.
 Residency permit if you are living in a country that is not your home country.
 VISA for entry into Denmark.

-It is advised that you contact us for a free no obligation documents list on firstname.lastname@example.org, as dependant on your situation you may need to write a relationship document (which we guide and support you through writing).
+You are advised to contact us for a free no-obligation documents list on email@example.com.
+Depending on your situation, you may need to write a relationship document (which we guide and support you through writing).

-We help you with the application form and do it all for you if you take one of our service.
+We help you with the application form and do it all for you if you take one of our services.

 We work very quickly and are expert wedding planners in Denmark for every situation and circumstance.
 You can marry in as little as two days after your file is approved.

-In certain circumstances we are able to marry you in under two weeks from when you have instructed us and sent your documents and your file is complete.
+In certain circumstances, we can marry you in under two weeks from when you have instructed us and sent your documents, and your file is complete.
 We also work with venues that you can turn up, marry and leave the same day.

-As part of our service we issue you with a Power of Attorney to complete, sign and date, and this means we can speak to The Danish Family Court on your behalf.
-As an agency we have different routes of contact via phone and e-mail.
-It is notoriously difficult to get through if you are not an agency and can be on hold for hours, so an agency really is worth its value just for that.
+As part of our service, we issue you with a Power of Attorney to complete, sign and date, and this means we can speak to The Danish Family Court on your behalf.
+As an agency, we have different routes of contact via phone and e-mail.
+It isn't easy to get through if you are not an agency and can be on hold for hours, so an agency is worth its value just for that.

-No you do not need a single status certificates for Denmark.
+No, you do not need a single status certificate for Denmark.

 Yes, you most certainly can.

 Places like Aabenraa are only a 35-minute drive from the German border.
-You also have other places like Tonder, Sonderborg, Ribe, Ejsberg, Haderlev - all really, really close to the German border and under a 1-hour drive.
-So you can get married in Denmark whilst being a short, convenient distance to Germany.
+You also have other places like Tonder, Sonderborg, Ribe, Ejsberg, Haderlev - all close to the German border and under a 1-hour drive.
+So you can get married in Denmark while being a short, convenient distance to Germany.